Practice Overview

 2020 - 2022.
 Market Ecosystem Mapping to Guide Development Strategy.

 2019 - 2020.
-Survey of Everyday Digital and Economic Practices.
+Digitization and Resilience in Everyday Economic Life.

 2018 - 2019.
 Piloting an Adaptive Consumer Protection Program.